Tourists bathing with elephants

 The ‘crush’

-Whether taken from the wild or bred in captivity, all elephants used for close tourist contact such as bathing have undergone a traumatic training method known as the ‘crush’.
+Whether taken from the wild or bred in captivity, nearly all elephants used for close tourist contact such as bathing have undergone a traumatic training method known as the ‘crush’.

 This involves separating young elephant calves from their mothers, keeping them in isolation, depriving them of food and water, and in many cases beating them repeatedly until they are broken and can be controlled by fear.

-When tourists support bathing venues, they support this cruelty behind the scenes and help the industry thrive.
+When tourists support bathing venues, they unknowingly support this cruelty behind the scenes and help the industry thrive.

 Venues offering these experiences are also falsely masquerading themselves as 'sanctuaries', 'rescue centres' and as 'ethical', duping well-meaning tourists.

-“Elephant-loving tourists that want that ‘once in a lifetime’ opportunity are fuelling demand for a mammoth sized problem that causes unthinkable cruelty behind the scenes, even if they don’t realise.
+Elephant-loving tourists who want that ‘once in a lifetime’ opportunity are fueling demand for a mammoth sized problem that causes unthinkable cruelty behind the scenes, even if they don’t realise.

-“These intelligent, sociable creatures are the victims of a trade that exploits them in their thousands.
+These intelligent, sociable creatures are the victims of a trade that exploits them in their thousands.
 Tourists need to know the truth – any elephant that you can get close enough to touch is an elephant that’s been subjected to horrific abuse.

-“It’s not just riding and circus-style shows that involve suffering – it’s the bathing and selfie opportunities that you might find at so-called ‘sanctuaries’, ‘orphanages’ or ‘rescue centres’.
+It’s not just riding and circus-style shows that involve suffering – it’s the bathing and selfie opportunities that you might find at so-called ‘sanctuaries’, ‘orphanages’ or ‘rescue centers’.
 This isn’t innocent fun.
-This is cruelty.”
+This is cruelty.

 The elephant entertainment industry is part of the multi-billion dollar global wildlife trade, which we’re campaigning against.